duncanje/mptcp_ndiffports_lsrr/README.md

 IPv4 sub-flows may be separately loose source routed.

+Re-write of the original MPTCP LSRR patch by Luca Bocassi as a path manager module

 ### Prerequisites
 - Headers for a [patched MPTCP v0.88 kernel](https://github.com/bluca/mptcp/tree/mptcp_v0.88_binder_pm_duncan)
 - System(s) running the above patched kernel